DEVOTION IN THE STARS

 The archway is yet another of Anuradha Nakshatra.
 But what exactly is an archway?

 We can see that it is a joining of divisions between two areas.
+The archway is a structure of union.

 To pass under an archway is a sacred chance to evoke Anuradha Nakshatra and all that it stands for.